War Commemorative Medal of 1870–1871

-The War Commemorative Medal of 1870-1871 (Kriegsdenkmünze für die Feldzüge 1870–1871) is a campagian medal presented by Kaiser William I in his capacity as King of Prussia.
+The War Commemorative Medal of 1870–1871 (Kriegsdenkmünze für die Feldzüge 1870–1871) is a campaign medal presented by Kaiser William I in his capacity as King of Prussia.
 The medal was presented to commemorate service in the Franco Prussian War.
 The medal was presented to members of the united German armies.
 The medal was presented for combat service in bronze, and non-combat service in steel.
 Each version bore minor differences in inscription and design.
 Clasps were authorized on the 25th anniversary of the German victory, to commemorate selected battles.

 Criteria

 The war medal was presented to officers, military physicians, civil servants and men of the German armies who took part in the Franco-Prussian war through 2 March 1871.
 It was also awarded to the crew of the SMS Augusta for service from 11 December 1870 to 2 March 1871.

 Appearance

 The medal for combatants was manufactured from captured bronze cannon barrels.
 The obverse shows the crowned Royal cypher of William I over the inscription Dem siegreichen Heere (To the victorious army).
 Inscribed around the edge is Gott war mit uns, Ihm sei die Ehre (God was with us, to Him be the glory).
 The reverse shows a cross with rays between the four arms.
 In the center of the cross is a laurel wreath surrounding the dates 1870 and 1871.
-On the edge of the coin is inscribed AUS EROBERTEM GESCHUETZ (From conquered cannon).
+On the edge of the medallion is inscribed AUS EROBERTEM GESCHUETZ (From conquered cannon).

 The medal for non-combatants is made of steel.
 It follows a similar design with only minor deviations.
 The center inscription on the obverse is Für Pflichttreue im Kriege (For devotion to duty in the war).
 On the reverse the wreath on the cross is of oak leaves.